Theguy829/Dazer/README.md

 # Dazer
-Dazer is an onilnr crypto trading plattform made by some of my friends
+Dazer is an onilne crypto trading plattform made by some of my friends

 #Note still in develoment